November

 Following the example of France, light steel helmets are being trialled by some British troops as protection against metal fragments.

-Langholm stationmaster William Hamilton is being transferred to Caldercruix, Lanarkshire, and is being replaced by John Webster from Crianlarich, Stirlingshire.
+Langholm stationmaster William Hamilton is being transferred to Caldercruix, Lanarkshire, and will be replaced by John Webster from Crianlarich, Stirlingshire.

 Thursday 11th November

 The Appeals Court sat in the Town Hall and allowed a number of appeals against property assessments on the basis of poverty.
-The Langholm Kirk Session appealed against the assessment on the Mission Church on the basis that it had been used as a Red Cross Hospital for over a year.
-This was dismissed on the grounds of being a matter between the Kirk Session and the assessor in Dumfries.
+The Langholm Kirk Session (parish church authority) appealed against the valuation assessment of the Mission Church on the basis that it had been used as a Red Cross Hospital for over a year.
+This was dismissed on the grounds of it being a matter between the Kirk Session and the assessor in Dumfries.

 Friday 12th November

-Another 11 men from 3/5th KOSB have left Dumfries to reinforce 1/5th in the Dardanelles.
+Another 11 men from 3rd/5th KOSB have left Dumfries to reinforce 1st/5th KOSB in the Dardanelles.

-A total of 481 parcels has now been sent by the Comforts Committee.
-Christmas parcels are being prepared which contain a cake of shortbread, a tin of biscuits, some cigarettes or tobacco, a plum pudding, a tin of sardines, a tin of turkey and tongue paste, a pair of socks, a candle, two boxes of matches, a handkerchief, a Tommy’s cooker (trench stove) refill and a cake of soap.
+A total of 481 parcels have now been sent by the Comforts Committee.
+Christmas parcels are being prepared with shortbread, a tin of biscuits, cigarettes or tobacco, a plum pudding, a tin of sardines, a tin of turkey and tongue paste, a pair of socks, a candle, two boxes of matches, a handkerchief, a Tommy’s cooker (miniature stove) refill and a cake of soap.

 The Milligan brothers put on an evening of pictures for the benefit of the Cinema Ambulance Scheme which is looking to raise £30,000 to purchase ambulances for the Red Cross.